The Connecticut Military Support Program (MSP) 1-866-251-2913

 The embedded MSP clinicians are known as Behavioral Health Advocates (BHA).
 They are a familiar presence during their Unitís drill weekends where they provide individual and group deployment health education activities, and serve as the key point of contact for behavioral health services.

-Unit members may receive confidential support directly from their Behavioral Health Advocate, or assistance from their BHA in accessing services through the MSP panel, the VA Connecticut Healthcare System, or the Vet Center system depending upon their needs.
+Unit members may receive confidential support directly from their Behavioral Health Advocate, or assistance from their BHA in accessing services through the MSP panel, the VA Connecticut Healthcare System, or the

 Embedded MSP clinicians participate in drill weekends until their Unit is deployed.
 Following deployment, focus is shifted toward serving the family members of the deployed Unit.
 At that point, instead of participating in drill weekends embedded clinicians serve as Behavioral Health Advocates during Family Readiness Group activities.